Arjunhg/hireflow/README.md

-# WorkCast - AI-Powered Hiring & Collaboration Platform
+# HireFlow - AI-Powered Hiring & Collaboration Platform

-WorkCast is a comprehensive platform that transforms how organizations hire, interview, and collaborate through AI-powered voice agents, live streaming, and intelligent candidate tracking.
+HireFlow is a comprehensive platform that transforms how organizations hire, interview, and collaborate through AI-powered voice agents, live streaming, and intelligent candidate tracking.
 Built with Next.js 15, it combines real-time analytics with personalized hiring experiences to revolutionize workplace recruitment and team collaboration.

 ## Features